 Using your stovetop or Instant Pot pour in your filtered water and all of your ingredients.
 For the lemon, I wash, cut in half, squeeze (using my hand) and drop in the pot.
 See recipes (below) for detailed instructions on each method.

 Once you have boiled down your elderberry syrup, cool to 115° before adding your honey.

 My husband, who grew up in New England laughs when I make this syrup, he says, “No wonder we were never sick growing up, every summer my mom had us pick all of the wild elderberries around us and would make elderberry jam that we would eat all winter long!”
 And yes, starting about September, I make my family take a tablespoon every morning.

 Stir in your honey ~ spray or swirl your measuring cup with a little oil and your honey will slip right out.

+You bet, in fact I do everytime I make it.
 If you do, you can reduce the amount of elderberries, but about half per recipe (double batch, use 1 cup elderberries)